-12 Best Podcast Communities, Facebook Groups, and Forums
+12 Best Podcasting Communities, Facebook Groups, and Forums

-Whether you want advice on how to monetize your podcast, have a question about podcast technology, or just want to find your next favorite show, there's community for you.
+So whether you’re looking for advice on how to monetize your podcast, have a question about podcast technology, or just want to find your next favorite show, there is an online community for you!

 Facebook & LinkedIn groups: